cinchy-co/Documentation/guides-for-using-cinchy/builder-guides/cinchydxd-utility/dxd-changelog.md

 ### Version 1.1.2

-- Fixed an issue introduced in 1.1.1 where REFDATA CLIs were not assigning the correct dataType to Date columns
+- Fixed an issue introduced in 1.1.1 where REFDATA CLIs weren't assigning the correct dataType to Date columns

 ### Version 1.1.1